|

 I remembered how impressed I was with these Kefs when I was still a student and was scared that time might have moved on in speaker design and that I would be dissapointed.

-Drove 700km to pick them up and when I switched them on I did not know if I should smile or cry because the magic was back and they sounded exactly like I remember.
+Drove 700km to pick them up and when I switched them on I did not know if I should smile or cry Very Happy because the magic was back and they sounded exactly like I remember.
 These old ladies were as smooth as ever.

 Wait I am rambling again.